 I do not believe in multitasking, at least one word is not a true sense.
 The human brain is able to focus on one thing at a time.
 Of course, we can brush our teeth and think about something else, but it is only possible to clean the tooth because of an automatic process, something we do without worrying.

 When I used to manage more work at a time, I always tried to concentrate on those tasks which I could not manage without focus, such as answering phones.
-And while focusing on the main work, I took care of things like organize my desk, coffee, typing, etc. because I can not do them without thinking.
+And while focusing on the main work, I took care of things like organizing my desk, coffee, typing, etc. because I can not do them without thinking.

 I’ve always worked on my time management skills, trying to learn how to properly organize my day.
 It rarely happens that I have to take care of two different jobs at the same time.
 I always discuss my schedule with priority, my high priority in the morning, and work according to schedule within days.
 There is no need for multitasking if you have a good schedule.